PokeRogueMOD/PyPoRoMOD/README.md

 > **The content of this repo is a proof of concept and is for educational purposes only!**

 > [!CAUTION]
-> This tool works, but since the game devs expcilite say its not allowed to use the API externally, I will not use the tool myself anymore.
-But I will use [my MOD overlay `JsPoRoMOD`](https://github.com/PokeRogueMOD/JsPoRoMOD), which does not use the API, but the game object in your browser instead.
-This is harder to do since its not just editing json, but since mods where not mentioned i will go this route.
-You can still use this tool at your own risk, but I will only try to fix it if it breaks, so create an issue in that case.
-I will probably not notice this myself because I am trying to implement all account modification features in the overlay instead and have already implemented the most important features I need and want, besides `.json` import / export!
+> This tool **is currently not working** and is no longer actively used or maintained by me.
 >
-> **This tool can cause your account to be flagged, I have had no problems so far, but be warned, you can read about it [here](https://www.reddit.com/r/pokerogue/comments/1d8ldlw/a_cheating_and_account_deletionwipe_followup/)!**
+> The game developers have explicitly stated that using the API externally is **not allowed**, so I’ve decided to stop using this tool myself.
+Instead, I now use [my MOD overlay `JsPoRoMOD`](https://github.com/PokeRogueMOD/JsPoRoMOD), which **does not use the API**.
+It interacts directly with the in-browser game object.
+This method is more complex (it’s not just editing JSON), but since mods were not explicitly forbidden, I’ve chosen to go this route.
 >
 > _Remember to be alert at all times.
 Stay aware of your surroundings._